wpmetabox/mb-custom-post-type/readme.txt

 **Changed**

+- Update the page layout to make it more friendly.
 - Enabled REST API by default for taxonomies to make they work with Gutenberg.
 - Make the plugin safe to include in Meta Box AIO.